Rob Cesternino: Post-Survivor

-Rob Has A Podcast
+Rob Has a Podcast

-In 2010, Cesternino launched Rob Has a Podcast, also known as RHAP, a podcast network focused on the discussion of reality television, with an emphasis on CBS' three main programs in the category – Survivor, Big Brother, and The Amazing Race.
+In 2010, Cesternino launched Rob Has a Podcast, also known as RHAP, a podcast network focused on the discussion of reality television, with an emphasis on CBS' competition reality shows – Survivor, Big Brother, and The Amazing Race.
 The podcast began by covering Survivor: Heroes vs. Villains.
 RHAP has expanded to cover a wide range of other reality programs and now features podcasts not hosted by Cesternino himself.
 He frequently has alumni of Survivor and other reality shows as guests on the podcast.
 As of 2022, RHAP typically features ten weekly podcasts covering Survivor during the season, with five hosted by Cesternino and five hosted by other RHAP hosts.